Chrislundh98/BadUSB/README.md

 ### Contact Information

-For further inquiries or discussions related to this project, please feel free to reach out.
+For further inquiries or discussions related to this project, please feel free to reach out through Discord: stoffe2677, or LinkedIn: https://www.linkedin.com/in/christoffer-lundh-639322235/